 This bed is extremely practical, which may suit some cats just fine.
 However, if you know you have a picky cat, look elsewhere for a bed.
 While this bed is impervious to water damage, it’s noisy to step on and it’s not very soft.
 When the pad is placed on a smooth floor, the pad can slip: there is no slip-proof underside.
 Also, the material is prone to damage from biting or scratching.

 By now you have been able to see what kinds of outdoor cat beds are on the market.
 Each one has its unique features, some that are perfect for your needs and ones you can do without.
-Let us help you decide what matters most to you with this buyer’s guide.
+Let us help you decide what matters most to you when choosing the best outdoor cat bed with this buyer’s guide.

 How Many Cats Do You Have?